vCloud-DFTBA/Viettel-Digital-Talent-2023/5. Kubernetes/LePhucLai/README.md

 # 6. ConfigMap

 A ConfigMap is an API object used to store non-confidential data in key-value pairs.
-[Pods](https://kubernetes.io/docs/concepts/workloads/pods/) can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a [volume](https://kubernetes.io/docs/concepts/storage/volumes/).
+Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.

 # 7. Secret

-Secrets are similar to [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) but are specifically intended to hold confidential data.
+Secrets are similar to ConfigMap but are specifically intended to hold confidential data.

 A Secret is an object that contains a small amount of sensitive data such as a password, a token, or a key.
-Such information might otherwise be put in a [Pod](https://kubernetes.io/docs/concepts/workloads/pods/) specification or in a [container image](https://kubernetes.io/docs/reference/glossary/?all=true#term-image).
+Such information might otherwise be put in a pod specification or in a container image.

 There are three main ways for a Pod to use a Secret: